mnguyen0226/applied_llms/README.md

 - Moderation API
 - Chain of reasoning
   - The idea here is having a database of category list and detail information.
 From the user's query, can you get a detailed information.
+- Full System
+  - Evaluate the input
+  - Process the input
+  - Evaluate the output
+- Evaluate how the model is working
+  - Evaluate LLM responses when there is a single "right answer".

 ChatGPT Prompt Engineering for Developers.
 - Text summarization.